rationaldom/rationaldom.github.io/library/index.md

-# My personal reading library.
+# The library.

-This material is available for loan to my circle of friends.
+These are books, reprints and  in my personal library.
 Some of is out of print.
 Some is available for purchase at Amazon and some are difficult-to-find gems.
 Eventually I will write brief reviews and/or links to Amazon or other sources for the material.
+This material is available for loan to my circle of friends.

 ### Love, Sex and Relationships
 1. "Love Sense: The Revolutionary New Science of Romantic Relationships", Sue Johnson, Little Brown and Company, 2013